Auto upholstery shops that generate a lot of revenue but make very little profit are doomed to fail — unless they find ways to increase their margins.

 In fact, every month we publish articles about our sponsors’ latest sales and promotions.
 Their websites – which you should visit often – list even more.

 But don’t just stop there.
 Be proactive in securing the best possible deals for your shop.

 Do this by (1) Price shopping for materials, (2) Inquiring about quality alternatives to name-brand goods, and (3) Asking suppliers who you regularly buy from if they can cut you special deals based on your order history.

 The more money you save, the more money you’ll make.

 If time is money, then it only makes sense that trimmers who waste time also waste money.
 So stop dillydallying and get to work.

 Consider this real-world scenario: You charge $225 to repair a headliner in a 2004 Mitsubishi Galant.
 Assuming the job costs you $25 in supplies, you stand to make $200.
 Right?

 If the job takes you three hours to complete, you’ll earn about $66 per hour, which is a decent labor rate.

-However, if you waste time and let the headliner take a full 8-hour workday to complete, then you’re only earning $25 per hour, which hardly seems worth the effort — especially when you factor in daily operational costs, like insurance and electricity.
+However, if you waste time and let the headliner take a full 8-hour workday to complete, then you’re only earning $25 per hour, which hardly seems worth the effort — especially when you factor in daily operation costs, like insurance and electricity.